 L.E.K.
 Consulting is a global management consulting firm that uses deep industry expertise and rigorous analysis to help business leaders achieve practical results with real impact.
-We are uncompromising in our approach to helping clients consistently make better decisions, deliver improved business performance and create greater shareholder returns.
+We seek the highest standards of integrity and ethics in all our interactions and encourage our suppliers to uphold the same standards.

 The firm advises and supports global companies that are leaders in their industries - including the largest private- and public-sector organisations, private equity firms, and emerging entrepreneurial businesses.
-Founded in 1983, L.E.K. employs more than 1,600 professionals across Europe, the Americas and Asia-Pacific.
+Founded in 1983, L.E.K. employs more than 1,700 professionals across Europe, the Americas and Asia-Pacific.
 For more information, go to lek.com.